liatdavid2/graphic_lab/README.md

 24.3.22   8 hours of working on upload video from client to server and split data to test/train/validation folders . <br /><br/>
 31.3.22   8 hours of working on client & server of show images in folder and select them . <br /><br/>
 8.4.22   20 hours of working on building prove case - train vgg16 cnn from images generated from video. <br /><br/>
+27.4.22   8 hours of arranging the code and preparing for the meeting. <br /><br/>